allenkang92/allenkang92.github.io/DESIGN.md

 ## Colors

-Use `paper` as the page background, `surfaceWarm` for article panels and repeated content blocks, and `surface` for form fields. `mint` is the primary action color. `violet` is reserved for selected states, tabs, and subtle contrast.
-Avoid a one-note mint-only interface by pairing mint with warm white, ink, and controlled violet.
+Use `paper` as the page background, `surfaceWarm` for article panels and repeated content blocks, and `surface` for form fields. `mint` is the primary action color and `mintHover` is the primary hover color. `violet` is a restricted accent for rare emphasis only; it must not be the default hover transition.
+Avoid a one-note mint-only interface by pairing mint with warm white, ink, and carefully limited accent color.

 All readable text/background pairs must meet WCAG AA.
 Never place body text on decorative gradients or low-contrast pastel backgrounds.